koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Host components are provided by a renderer.
 ReactDOM provides DOM components as host components. these components start with a lower case.
-These are processed by a renderer.
+They are processed by a renderer.
 Custom components are built by application developers.

 Reconciler is a layer of React core.
-It manages updates and calls functions of a host config.
+It manages updates and call functions of a host config.
 It enables many features like Hooks, Suspense, and Concurrent Mode.

 Finally, Renderer is a layer for a host environment.